Magic Alex: Maharishi Mahesh Yogi and India

-Mardas was jealous about the control the Maharishi had over Lennon, and during one of their frequent walks through the woods he asked Lennon why the Maharishi always had an accountant by his side.
+Mardas was jealous of the control the Maharishi had over Lennon, and during one of their frequent walks through the woods he asked Lennon why the Maharishi always had an accountant by his side.
 Lennon replied that the Beatles (or Lennon and Harrison) were considering donating a large part of their income to the Maharishi's bank accounts in Switzerland.
 When Mardas questioned the Maharishi about this, he offered money to Mardas to build a high-powered radio station, so he could broadcast Maharishi's teachings to the whole of India.

 Alcohol was not allowed in the Maharishi's ashram, but Mardas smuggled some in from Dehra Dun, and later reported to Lennon and Harrison that the Maharishi had sex with a young American student, and had made a sexual advance toward Mia Farrow.
 This was not supported in Farrow's autobiography What Falls Away (1997), in which she wrote that she may have misinterpreted the supposed sexual advance.
-Mardas continued to insist the Maharishi was not what he said he was; even making Harrison unsure.
-Lennon mused in 1970: "Well, it must be true, because if George [Harrison] is doubting him, there must be something in it".
+Mardas continued to insist the Maharishi was not what he said he was, making even Harrison unsure.
+Lennon mused in 1970: "Well, it must be true, because if George is doubting him, there must be something in it".
 Lennon and Harrison confronted the Maharishi, but the startled Maharishi's answers did not satisfy them, and they decided to leave the camp.
-Mardas insisted that they (Lennon, Harrison and their respective wives) must leave the camp at once, or the Maharishi might send down some "black magic" on them.
+Mardas insisted that they (Lennon, Harrison and their wives) must leave the camp at once, or the Maharishi might send down some "black magic" on them.
 Mardas then went down to Dehra Dun to organise taxis for the next morning to take them all to Delhi.

 Cynthia Lennon personally believed that Mardas invented the story about sexual impropriety to undermine the Maharishi's influence on the Beatles, as Mardas was always jealous of anyone having Lennon's attention.
 Harrison and McCartney later offered their apologies to the Maharishi (McCartney said that he did not believe the accusation at all).
 In 2010, Mardas issued a statement to The New York Times denying that he had spread rumours.